himanshuraimau/project0/.github/instructions/frontend.instructions.md

 - Install the shadcn/ui package if not already installed
 - whole app is in /web file
 - using cleark for authentication and billing
+- Ensure all components are responsive and accessible